damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 ---

-This article started out as a satirical take on start ups but has since devolved into my unhinged ramblings on software development and should be read as such.
+This article started out as a satirical take on start ups but has since devolved into my unhinged ramblings on product development and should be read as such.

 The better part my career has been spent at self-proclaimed scale-up SaaS companies.
 Companies that had already found their niche, a solid customer base and were profitable (or close to) before I joined.
-What I like about these types of companies is that things usually aren't in a panic, but resources are still finite and treated as such.
+What I like about these types of companies is that things' usually aren't in a panic, but resources are still finite and treated as such.
 Teams are usually small and focus has to be sharp, as the opportunity cost of any misguided venture to "move the needle" is steeper than for companies with more room to make bad investments.
 This article is aimed